List of Bates College people: Athletics

-During the 1912 Summer Olympics there were two Bates alumni competing in the sporting event, both representing the United States in baseball exhibitions.
-Nancy Ingersoll Fiddler ('78) and Andrew Byrnes ('05) are the only two alumni to compete in two Olympic Games, competing in two successive winter and summer olympics, respectively.
-Byrnes is the only Bates alumni to medal at the Olympic Games, winning a Gold Medal rowing for Canada during the 2008 Summer Olympics.
+At the 1912 Summer Olympics, two Bates alumni competed in the sporting event, both representing the United States in baseball exhibitions.
+Nancy Ingersoll Fiddler ('78) and Andrew Byrnes ('05) are the only two alumni to compete in two Olympic Games, competing in two successive winter and summer Olympics, respectively.
+Byrnes is the only Bates alumnus to medal at the Olympic Games, winning a gold medal rowing for Canada during the 2008 Summer Olympics.